 Key Fact

 Mounjaro and Zepbound are both tirzepatide but for different indications: Mounjaro (approved May 2022) for type 2 diabetes, and Zepbound (approved November 2023) for weight management.
-In SURMOUNT-1, the 15 mg dose produced 22.5% average weight loss.
+In clinical trials, the highest dose produced substantial average weight loss.

 Both contain tirzepatide by Eli Lilly, but Mounjaro is FDA-approved for type 2 diabetes (May 2022) while Zepbound is approved for chronic weight management (November 2023).